OrnellaIrrera/dataset-recommendation-reliability/README.md

 - [Ensemble CN](https://github.com/xuwang0010/datarecommend) The file PaperAuthorsAffiliations.hdt to run the experiments has been requested to the original authors and is different from the one provided in the repository.

 ### Generalizability
 Generalizability allowed us to investigate whether the three methods above are generalizable with other unseen datasets they are never tested with.
-In the [generalizability](generalizability) folder the code -- if different from those in the original repositories -- and our data are provided.
+In the [generalizability](generalizability) folder the code -- if different from those in the original repositories -- and our data are provided together with the instructions to run each method.